Sunnybrae Road, Hillcrest - Mobility spaces and P15 parking Sunnybrae Road, Hillcrest - Mobility spaces and P15 parking

 We're proposing changes in your area

-This would also involve installation of a small stretch of broken yellow lines to discourage unsafe parking behaviour at the entrance to the slip road.
+This would have involved the installation of a small stretch of broken yellow lines to discourage unsafe parking behaviour at the entrance to the slip road.

 Why the changes are needed